Explosion Proof Air Conditioners for Oil & Gas

 • Full documentation package for compliance records

-We can modify any brand of air conditioner to your spec.
-If your facility has a preferred unit or an existing piece of equipment that needs to be brought into compliance, we can work with it.
+We can modify any brand of air conditioner to your spec — Bard, Trane, Carrier, Lennox, Mitsubishi, or any other manufacturer.
+If your facility has a preferred unit or an existing piece of equipment that needs to be brought into compliance, we can retrofit it to meet your hazardous location classification.
+We’re brand-agnostic because we’re an independent modifier, not a manufacturer pushing proprietary equipment.

 Common Applications